 We hope to start with a minimum of 30 students, but there will be space for any current 8th grade student to attend.

 The current 2019-2020 middle school population at AL is: 95 in 6th grade, 90 in 7th grade, and 85 in 8th grade.
 There are 270 total AL middle school students.

-All students currently enrolled at Académie Lafayette will automatically qualify to attend the ALHS.
+All students currently enrolled at Académie Lafayette will automatically qualify to attend the ALIHS.
 When the school is at full capacity we anticipate a 12th grade graduating class of 120.

 No additional application will be necessary for current 8th grade students, but we will ask parents to indicate their plans to attend so we can plan accordingly and have sufficient time to hire teachers (using a similar intent to return process as is currently used each year).

 As required by charter law, when the school is open to the community, students will be accepted by lottery for open spots available.

 No, the high school is an extension of our current K-8 program.
 As such, it is operated under the Académie Lafayette charter sponsored by UCM.
 Missouri Charter School laws prohibit two charter schools or any other public schools to “merge” or to create partnerships for a high school.

 Yes.
 However, they will have to apply like any other non-AL students and go through a lottery if there are more applications than seats available.
 Standard admissions rules would apply regarding sibling preference.